dacarlin/cribbage/README.md

 cribbage human ai --player1-name Alex --player2-name Amy
 ```

 where you can replace "Alex" with your name and "Amy" for the name you wish to call the opponent, or omit them if you don't care about naming the players.
-See `python main.py -h` for more.
+See `cribbage -h` for more.